zhehengluoK/Biomedical-Text-Summarization-Survey/README.md

 ## Introduction

-Biomedical text summarization has long been a fundamental task in biomedical natural language processing (BioNLP), aiming at generating concise summaries that distill key information from one or multiple biomedical documents.
+Biomedical text summarization has long been a fundamental task in biomedical natural language processing (BioNLP), aiming at generating concise summaries that distil key information from one or multiple biomedical documents.
 In recent years, pre-trained language models (PLMs) have been the de facto standard of various natural language processing tasks in the general domain.
 Most recently, PLMs have been further investigated in the biomedical domain and brought new insights into the biomedical text summarization task.